 Fleet maintenance is no longer just about keeping your vehicles clean and on the road, it’s about strategically planning for upcoming changes before they happen.
 From changes in customer demands, tech, and customer preferences, fleet managers are in a unique position.

-Using biodegradable soaps without harmful phosphate salts is one place to start.
 Even though regulations such as California Prop 65 are limited to specific states, proactively seeking compliant detergents can better prepare you for future trends.
 Most of these products could be similarly priced to something with regulated ingredients, and it’s an easy switch to make.

-Updated Safety Requirements
+Safety Requirements and Inspections

 Improve Driver Retention